B-Roll; Recovery Efforts Continue at Site of Submerged Vehicle in Search for Missing Soldiers

 |High-Res.
 Downloads:

-This work, B-Roll; Recovery Efforts Continue at Site of Submerged Vehicle in Search for Missing Soldiers, by SSG Rose Di Trolio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-Roll; Recovery Efforts Continue at Site of Submerged Vehicle in Search for Missing Soldiers, by SSG Rose Di Trolio and SPC Trevor Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.